lse-st445/lse-st445.github.io/index.md

 * **Please send an email** to Christine, Siliang or me with your **GitHub account name or email address (please use a name that does not reveal your identity)** if you would like to have access to the lecture/class materials.
 For auditing students, you are **not** allowed to attend online or on-campus seminars/classes.
 * Lectures will be pre-recorded and uploaded to Moodle, **not** GitHub.
 * Classes will be given via a combination of online and on-campus sessions.
 Wednesday 11:00am-12:30pm (ONLINE), 13-14:30 pm (ONLINE), 13-14:30pm (PAN.G.01).
+**Please DO NOT go to an in-person class at 1pm in PAN.G.01 if you have not registered to that class**

 No lectures or classes will take place during School Reading Week 6.